Best of winter

 There's nothing more magical than making your way through a forest filled with light, or more thrilling than starting down a shadowy hill, hoping your skis stay in the groomed tracks (they always do).

-Among the best candle- or lantern-light events: the ones in Minnesota's Itasca State Park Jan.
-13 and Feb.
-10 and, in Wisconsin, on the Red Cedar State Trail Jan.
-26.
+Among the best candle- or lantern-light events: the ones in Minnesota's Itasca State Park and Mille Lacs-Kathio State Park and, in Wisconsin, on the Red Cedar State Trail.

-The biggest candlelight party is Book Across the Bay from Ashland, Wis., Feb.
-17. Anyone can take part in this popular ski or snowshoe trek across flat Chequamegon Bay, on a 10-kilometer route lined by 1,000 ice luminaries and a bonfire every kilometer.
+The biggest candlelight party is Book Across the Bay from Ashland, Wis., on President's Day Saturday in February Anyone can take part in this popular ski or snowshoe trek across flat Chequamegon Bay, on a 10-kilometer route lined by 1,000 ice luminaries and a bonfire every kilometer.

 Mushing in Superior National Forest.